 Brothers has 25 years of financial services experience.
-Prior to joining FIS, he was founder of eCom Advisors, a widely respected strategy consulting firm focused on financial technology. eCom’s clients include many of the largest banks and credit unions, solution providers and investors in the industry.
+Prior to joining FIS in 2010, he was founder of eCom Advisors, a widely respected strategy consulting firm focused on financial technology. eCom’s clients include many of the largest banks and credit unions, solution providers and investors in the industry.
 Before eCom, Brothers headed strategy, product, relationship management and customer operations for CheckFree (now Fiserv).
 His experience also includes roles at a bank, brokerage and insurance company.

 Considered one of the best strategists and futurists in the industry, Brothers is a frequent industry speaker.
-He holds a business degree in finance and marketing from The Ohio State University.
+He holds a business degree in finance and marketing from Ohio State University.

 Chief Marketing Officer

 Ellyn Raftery is chief marketing officer of FIS.
 In this role, Raftery is charged with leading the strategic planning and execution of FIS’ Global Marketing and Corporate Communications programs.

 Prior to joining FIS in 2012, she was the chief marketing officer and senior vice president of Global Marketing for CA Technologies, an independent enterprise information technology software and service company where she drove the development, planning and implementation of the corporate brand and marketing strategy and guided the company’s thought leadership, integrated go-to-market programs and demand generation programs globally.
 She also led the enterprise-wide global voice-of-the-customer experience initiative to drive competitive improvement and increased customer satisfaction.